 There are new organic products entering the marketplace almost daily, from Zoo Doo to Mushroom Droppings to Kricket Krap.
 The key with any organic amendments is to have an adequate and economical supply.
 The organic amendment is also much more beneficial if it is high in beneficial microorganisms.
 I would encourage each of you to experiment with many of these different products and draw your own conclusions.
 For years, some gardeners have extolled the virtues of bone meal, blood meal, cottonseed meal, and the list goes on.
 What is important to remember is that the only thing that two gardeners ever agree on, is what the third gardener does wrong.

 Many gardeners have tried to use sand to accomplish the same results of adding drainage, but often wound up with disastrous results.
-In a clay based soil, sand and clay particles tend to interlock, resulting in a soil with much worse drainage than before.
+In a clay-based soil, sand and clay particles tend to interlock, resulting in a soil with much worse drainage than before.
 Here in North Carolina, the combination of clay and sand has made us the national leader in brick production.
 Only when a sand/clay mix becomes more than 70% sand, does drainage improve.
 The only exception is very organic soils.
 In these soils, a coarse washed sand will benefit the mix.

 When blending organic amendments into the soil, it is important that the necessary nutrients be added at the same time.
-As you know, there are 16 essential elements for plant growth.
+As you may (or may not) know, there are 16 essential elements for plant growth.
 Of these, the three that are typically added through fertilizers are nitrogen, phosphorous, and potassium.
 On a bag of fertilizer, these are the three numbers across the front of each bag.
-In each bed, I add at least 100 pounds of slow release fertilizer (we use a 21-7-21) for each 1000 square feet of bed area to be prepared.
+In each bed, I add at least 100 pounds of slow-release fertilizer (we use a 21-7-21) for each 1000 square feet of bed area to be prepared.
 While many of the micronutrients are critical for plant growth, I recommend that these only be added after a soil test.
 These micronutrients can be extremely toxic if added in too great a quantity.

 Nitrogen is probably the most visible element in plant growth.
 Slow and pale green growth is usually a sure indication that a plant is suffering from nitrogen deficiency.
-Any time large quantities of incompletely decomposed organic material is added to a planting site, additional nitrogen is beneficial.
+Any time large quantities of incompletely decomposed organic material are added to a planting site, additional nitrogen is beneficial.
 The bacteria which work to decompose organic matter, use nitrogen as a fuel.
 If the nitrogen is not adequate, the bacteria will fight the plants for the rights to the nitrogen.

 Phosphorous is deficient in many areas around the country.
-Unlike nitrogen which is very mobile through the soil, phosphorous is not.
+Unlike nitrogen, which is very mobile through the soil, phosphorous is not.
 Unless phosphorous is incorporated into the soil, it will take years of surface applications to get adequate amounts of phosphorous into the root zone.
 Most folks get enough phosphorous with their choice of a complete fertilizer.
-If however your soils are deficient in phosphorous, you may wish to supplement with a superphosphate (0-16-0) or triple superphosphate (0-46-0).
+If, however your soils are deficient in phosphorous, you may wish to supplement with a superphosphate (0-16-0) or triple superphosphate (0-46-0).

 Many gardeners, especially the "organic" types, prefer the use of rock phosphate.
 This raw form of phosphorous is very slowly available in the soil.
-If rock phosphate is finely ground, and used in combination with a highly organic soil, it becomes a very valuable and long lasting phosphorous source.
+If rock phosphate is finely ground, and used in combination with a highly organic soil, it becomes a very valuable and long-lasting phosphorous source.